-Social distancing has become a competitive advantage for businesses during pandemics.
+Social distancing became a competitive advantage for businesses during pandemics.
 Proper social distancing protects both employees and patients from the transmission of viruses.
-Those businesses that know how to abide by public health regulations while maintaining their communication network are set up to succeed in a pandemic.
+Those businesses that know how to abide by public health regulations while maintaining their communication network are set up to succeed in a pandemic, and during other emergencies.

 To better understand how healthcare practices are dealing with the challenges of social distancing, Weave commissioned an independent survey of 750 healthcare experts and their patients.
 One of the main topics discussed in the survey is how to maintain effective communication and promote social distancing.